Goal

-When a user reports a problem, you should be able to answer:
+When a user reports a problem, you should be able to answer:- What request failed?

 - Why did it fail?